 Athletes, including athlete-coaches, are not eligible to act as chaperones or to drive on behalf of SOWI.
 In order for an athlete-coach to be registered as a coach for a State Games/tournament they must meet all of the criteria for involvement in the AAC program.
-Because an athlete-coach cannot serve as a chaperone, they must be certified in order to attend State Games.
+The AAC workshop need only be completed once, but an athlete-coach must maintain their sports certification just like any other coach.
+Because an athlete-coach cannot serve as a chaperone, they must be certified in the sport they are coaching in order to attend State Games.

 Teams with an athlete-coach will be allowed extra quota slots to accommodate athlete-coaches.
 The State Games/tournament ratio of athlete-coaches to competing athletes shall be as follows: Team sports (excluding bocce, team or doubles bowling, and relay teams) - one athlete-coach per team; Individual sports (including bocce, team or doubles bowling and relay teams) - one athlete-coach for every 12 athletes.
-Even though extra quote is allowed for an athlete-coach to attend state competitions, the specific rules of a sport are still intact.
-For example, in team basketball, three coaches are allowed on the bench.
-The athlete-coach serves as one of the three, no a fourth coach.

 An athlete-coach may serve as the only certified coach for a team.
 However, if an athlete is the only coach, please contact SOWI staff to assess if any accommodations are necessary.
 No athlete-coach will be allowed to register in a coach's role with any of the Unified Sports® offered by SOWI.